• Skip to primary navigation

 Instructions

-1. Place freeze-dried raspberries in a food processor and crush them into small pieces.
+1. Place the freeze-dried raspberries in a food processor and pulse until finely crushed.
+Set aside.

-4. Bake at 425 degrees F/220 degrees C for 3 minutes.
-Then switch off the oven for 7 to 8 minutes.
-The madeleines will get that famous bump on top.
-Next, turn the oven to 320 degrees F/160 degrees C for the other to 3 to 4 minutes.
+8. Bake at 425°F (220°C) for 3 minutes.
+Switch off the oven and leave the madeleines inside for 7 to 8 minutes, until the signature bump forms on top.
+Turn the oven to 320°F (160°C) and bake for another 3 to 4 minutes.

 Notes

-1. Refer to French madeleines recipe, tips, and tricks.
+1. Refer to the French madeleines recipe, tips, and tricks.

 2. To make 2 oz.
 (60 g) dried raspberries, place 10.5 oz.
 (300 g) fresh raspberries on parchment paper and bake them at 385°F (195°C) for 2 hours, stirring every 30 minutes.
 Let the berries cool, and chop them into small pieces.